cunybpl/bplclientR/README.md

 devtools::install_github('cunybpl/bplclientR', auth_token='token-string-here...')
 ```

-You can use this to fetch data from our backend, including portfolio data for multiple fiscal years for use in various apps and projects.
-The dynamic bema endpoints will give you utility and/or baseline model output for the specified target_date and month range.
+You can use this to fetch data from our backend for use in various apps and projects.
+These endpoints include:

+* dcasdb - buildings metadata and consumption from dcas
+* temp - nyc temperature data in various formats
+* portfolios - pre-run models, eui breakdowns and lean analysis for fy2017 and fy2016 (24 mo periods)
+* bema - dynamic utility and baseline model generation